-The first recorded triathlon was held in California on September 1974.
-Since then, it has become a popular sporting challenge around the world.
-Radhika Meganathan tells how a runner can seamlessly transition into training for a triathlon.
+The first recored Triathlon in 1974 September, California, became a popular sporting event around the world ever since.
+Radhika Meganathan talks about how a runner can seamlessly transition from a marathon into training for a triathlon.

 The first recorded triathlon was held in California on September 1974.
 Since then, it has become a popular sporting challenge around the world.
 A Triathlon is about mastering three races in one event – running, swimming and cycling.
 The standard distance in triathlon, also used in the Olympics, is a 1500 metre swim, 40 kilometre bike, and 10 kilometre run.
 If you are already a runner looking to train for a triathlon, you will have the following questions: How do I train?
 Where do I start first?
 What if I don’t know how to swim or bike?
 Read on for answers.